tidy-survey-r/tidy-survey-short-course/README.md

    - Includes Rmd to create slides
    - Slides are available in html, pptx, R, and PDF
 - **Exercises** contains RMD and R files with exercises and solutions to practice concepts
+- **Codebooks** contains HTML and MD codebooks for the variables used from ANES 2020 and RECS 2015.

 ## Sources